Sources of Inspiration

 What sort of sources do you think make optimal viewing, reading or other inspiration for Werewolf: The Apocalypse?

-86 responses to “Sources of Inspiration”
+86 thoughts on “Sources of Inspiration”

-I’ve been watching the hell out of a documentary series called River Monsters- there are lots of nasties lurking in freshwater that give superstitious locals a hell of a scare and could, in the WoD, be Gorgons or Fomori.
+1. I’ve been watching the hell out of a documentary series called River Monsters- there are lots of nasties lurking in freshwater that give superstitious locals a hell of a scare and could, in the WoD, be Gorgons or Fomori.

 The Call of Cthulhu mythos is a good inspiration for more big, unpleasant wyrm nasties and creeping-fear , and I’ll be drawing on some of it in the future.